-Our biggest, and arguably most exciting, current film project hits on all the levels; all of them.
-If you live in Bellingham, or think we need more women in film, or heck, if you enjoy a great story, then read on to learn about...
+Our biggest, and arguably most exciting, current film project resonates with TTC on every level.
+If you live in Bellingham, or think we need more women in film--or heck, if you enjoy a great story--then read on to learn about...

 Aside from being the first Poet Laureate of Washington state, an internationally published writer, and a famous figure among the Bellingham elite, Ella Higginson also wrote screenplays.
 Never heard of her?
 Neither had we.
 Sadly, Washington State remembers little of this prolific writer.
 Why this amazing woman fell into obscurity is a problem--one that's repeated throughout our history.